Awadesh365/100X-dev/Learn-Daily:Learning-the-New-Way.md

 # **Learning the New Way: Adapting to Real-World Problem Solving**

 You're not in school anymore.
 You are no longer expected to memorize an entire tech stack or master every single concept before you start working on something.
 The reality of professional development is that you learn as you go.
-Instead of spending weeks following an online course just to learn a framework inside out, adopt a more practical approach: learn what you need, when you need it.
+Instead of spending weeks following an online course just to learn a framework inside out, adopt a more practical approach: learn what you need, when you need it—during office hours only.

 ### **Learn What You Use, When You Use It**

-Whatever technology, library, or tool you’re working with—just learn what is necessary at that moment.
+Whatever technology, library, or tool you’re working with—just learn what is necessary at that moment within office hours.
 Let’s say you're using Material UI and need to implement a layout.
 You don’t need to go through the entire documentation of Material UI from A to Z. If your task requires using **Grid**, **Box**, or **Stack**, focus on just those components.
 Read the docs, experiment, and move forward.
 You are not a student in a classroom; you are a professional solving real-world problems.

 ### **Deciding Between Bare Minimum or Industry Standard**